Up to 30% OFF SITEWIDE! No Code Needed!

 You can also add extras like blue light filters that protect your eyes from harmful blue light emitted by devices like your computer or TV.
 Or if you need high-index lenses, try our premium-plus lenses for an ultra-thin, lightweight option.

-Pair Eyewear frames are crafted from cellulose acetate and the lenses are made from scratch-resistant polycarbonate.
+Pair Eyewear frames are made ofcellulose acetate, with select designs featuring stylish metal temples.
+While our standard lenses are made of impact-resistantpolycarbonate.
 That means they’re hard-wearing — and you can make them last even longer if you keep them safe in a glasses case.

 For any questions, see our FAQ or contact us at [email protected].